 Many doctors opt to do their specialist training abroad, honing their English skills as well as their medical expertise.

-Thailand is well-geared for tourism, and with many private medical facilities established in popular tourist destinations it means medical travelers will find the infrastructure more than meets their needs.
+Thailand is well-geared for tourism, and with many private medical facilities established in popular tourist destinations, medical travelers will find that ever-growing infrastructure more than meets their needs.

-Many people recuperate in luxury hotels after their discharge from hospital, finding all the facilities and services they need just a call away with room-service.
+Many people recuperate in luxury hotels, quite affordable in Thailand, after their discharge from the hospital, finding all the facilities and services they need just a call away with room-service.

-Plastic surgery patients have a multitude of options in Thailand of where to stay– it all depends on what your own preferences are.
+Plastic surgery patients have a multitude of options in Thailand of where to stay–depending upon your preferences and budget.
 Some would prefer to be in the center of the action in Bangkok, while for others the peacefulness of the North in cities like Chiang Mai may be more appealing–and that’s not forgetting all those glorious beach resorts.

-Fortunately, there are excellent healthcare facilities pretty-much everywhere and so you don’t have to stay in Bangkok.
-And for your post-surgery accommodation in Thailand you’ll find there are thousands of options to suit all budgets and tastes, as well as some nearby hotel suggestions on our clinic listing pages.
+For your post-surgery accommodation in Thailand, you’ll find myriad options to suit all budgets and tastes, as well as some nearby hotel suggestions and special promotions on our clinic listing pages.

-This is where booking with Medical Departures helps.
-We have already done background checks with our partner clinics.
-We do onsite visits, and try to give you a clear idea of the clinics with high definition photos on our site.
+This is where booking with Medical Departures can be of help.
+We have conducted background checks with all our partner clinics.
+We conduct onsite visits, and try to give you a clear idea of the clinics with high definition photos on our site.
 We also verify doctors’ qualifications, listing these and professional memberships also.
-Finally, we’re aware that among the best opinions on the services provided are those from the people who have used them–our patients, and we publish these on our site too– the good and the bad.
+Finally, we’re aware that among the best opinions on the services provided are those from the people who have used them–our patients, and we publish authenticated reviews on our site too–positive and negative.

-Yes they do.
+Yes, they do.
 Most private hospitals employ the best medical staff in the country.
-Often these have trained overseas in English-speaking countries and so language problems won’t be an issue.
+Often these specialists have trained overseas in English-speaking countries; thus, language problems won’t be an issue.

 You will need to check the individual clinic listings on our site to see what payment methods are accepted.
 Generally, cash is only accepted in Thai Bahts, but other methods include bank transfer, travelers checks, debit cards and credit cards, such as Visa, Mastercard and Amex.

-Thailand is a tropical country and the majority is humid throughout the year, however there are some differences between the North and South.
-The North has its driest period from November to May, and the southwest monsoon is during May to November.
+Thailand is a tropical country and generally humid throughout the year.
+The North has its driest period from November to May, and the Southwest monsoon is from May to November.
 In the South the monsoon rains are from April to October on the West coast, but from September to December in the East.

 You don’t need to put off by the monsoon season.
-True, there will be torrential downpours, but they are not usually in for the day, and are more likely to occur in the late afternoon/early evening.
+True, there will be intermittent downpours, but they are more likely to occur in the late afternoon/early evening.
 November to February is a pleasant time of year to visit as it is slightly cooler from the Northeast monsoon.

-You may not feel up to doing too much after your plastic surgery, which is why many people choose to go a week or two before their surgery, so they can relax and enjoy a holiday without the limitations of post-surgery recovery.
+You may not feel up to doing too much after your plastic surgery, so it's best to schedule holiday plans prior to your procedure, so you can relax and enjoy a holiday without the limitations of post-surgery recovery.

-Of course, Thailand has a myriad of options to choose from–and most people are aware of its astounding beaches, and all the activities in and around the water to take part in –from swimming to scuba diving and sea kayaking to jet-skiing.
+Of course, Thailand has a myriad of options to choose from–and most people are aware of its astounding beaches and related activities–from swimming to scuba diving and sea kayaking to jet-skiing.

 Of course, there’s no reason why you shouldn’t.
-Domestic flights are incredibly cheap and so criss-crossing the country and spending a day or two elsewhere is not outside the realms of possibility.
+Domestic flights on local discount airlines are affordable; crisscrossing the country and spending a day or two elsewhere may be within your scope of planning.

 Wherever appeals, you can be sure that Medical Departures has partner clinics in all the popular locations across the country, and so you won’t need to compromise on your ideal location for your plastic surgery in Thailand.

-Flights arrive into Bangkok’s Suvarnabhumi International Airport daily from around the world, and you can also fly direct to Phuket and Chiang Mai.
+Flights arrive at Bangkok’s Suvarnabhumi International Airport daily from around the world, and you can also fly direct to Phuket and Chiang Mai.

-There is a visa exemption for American, Canadian, British, Irish, Australian and New Zealand passport holders allowing them to enter Thailand for 30 days without a visa.
+There is a visa exemption for American, Canadian, British, Irish, Australian and New Zealand passport holders allowing patients from these countries to enter Thailand for 30 days without a visa.
 It is possible to extend this for a further 30 days but you will need to apply at the immigration office and before your permission to stay expires.

-If you plan to stay for longer than 30 days you can get a visa before you travel.
+If you plan to stay for longer than 30 days, you can obtain a visa prior to travel.

-Search our listings for quality-checked doctors and clinics.
+Search our vast range of listings across Thailand for quality-checked doctors and clinics.

-If you’re ready to book see below for ways to make your appointment, or get in touch with our Customer Care Team who will be more than happy to discuss your plans for plastic surgery in Thailand with you.
+If you’re ready to book see below for ways to make your free appointment.
+You can also get in touch with our Customer Care Team for free; they will be more than happy to discuss your plans for plastic surgery in Thailand.